-The reality is that treatment and prevention of bone density issues is complicated, and the approach may be different for every patient.
-For some, having adequate calcium available is the problem, for others, it has nothing to do with Calcium at all.
-One constant however, is the necessity for a solid platform onto which bone can be built.
+The reality is that treatment and prevention of bone density issues are complicated, and the approach may be different for every patient.
+For some, having adequate calcium available is the problem, for others it has nothing to do with Calcium at all.
+One constant, however, is the necessity for a solid platform onto which bone can be built.
 It is important, like building a house out of wood, that the frame or the base of that structure is solid before anything can be added properly.
 Collagen protein is the framework of our bones, and the following shows its potential benefit for people concerned about bone density.

 Currently, three sources have shown the connection between collagen and bone density.

-Dr. Milan Adam at the Institute of Rheumatism research in Prague did a study on patients with osteoporosis in which half the participants were given calcium supplementation, and half were given collagen hydrolysate.
-His results, published in 1991, revealed that the patients being supplemented with collagen showed a decreased loss of collagen over time, decreased bones loss over time, and a significantly decreased risk for future bone fractures.
+Dr. Milan Adam at the Institute of Rheumatism Research in Prague did a study on patients with osteoporosis in which half the participants were given calcium supplementation, and half were given collagen hydrolysate.
+His results, published in 1991, revealed that the patients being supplemented with collagen showed a decreased loss of collagen over time, decreased bone loss over time, and a significantly decreased risk for future fractures.
 In a follow-up study published in 1996 he found that collagen hydrolysate enhanced and prolonged the effects of calcitonin which, in the body, plays a key role in lowering blood calcium.
 The result was generalized improvement of bone metabolism.

 The third source of support for collagen was reported by Dr. Roland Moskowitz of Case Western University in 2000.
-In his lectures, he reported that collagen supplementation showed promising results for treatment of bone density issues and osteoarthritis.
+In his lectures, he reported that collagen supplementation showed promising results for the treatment of bone density issues and osteoarthritis.
 He suggested as well that because of the relative safety of collagen supplementation, it warranted increased consideration and usage over long term treatment of these chronic conditions.

 The reality is that for centuries humans were able to gain the majority of our nutrition from our food.
 Times have changed, and we are always looking for an easier solution to what ails us, but we cannot fully escape the reality that it is our diet that will heal us.
-Choosing an option that is not only natural and unprocessed is great, but it becomes even greater when that option happens to also taste delicious!
+Choosing an option that is natural and un-processed is great, but it becomes even greater when that option happens to also taste delicious!